angarsky/diveintopython/learn/regex.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/regex

 Regular expressions, or `regex` for short, are essential tools in the Python programmer's toolkit.
 They provide a powerful way to match patterns within text, enabling developers to search, manipulate, and even validate data efficiently.
 Whether you're parsing through volumes of log files, cleaning up user input data, or searching for specific patterns within a block of text, regex offers a concise and fast way to get the job done.

 At its core, regex in Python is supported through the `re` module, which comes built into the standard library.
 This module encapsulates all the functionality for regex operations, including functions for searching, splitting, replacing, and compiling regular expressions.
 Understanding the syntax and special characters used in regex can initially seem daunting, but mastering these can significantly enhance your productivity and capabilities as a programmer.